 Botox is by far the most minimally invasive cosmetic procedure in the world.
 According to the America Society of Plastic Surgeons, 7.23 million Botox procedures were performed in 2018.
 Both men and women benefit from Botox to soften the look of wrinkles, folds and fine lines.
-Botox is available in syringes, and the dermatologist or aesthetician injects it into the areas to be treated with a fine needle after the patient receives a topical numbing agent.
+Botox is available and the dermatologist or aesthetician injects it into the areas to be treated with a fine needle after the patient receives a topical numbing agent.
 Though it is administered mostly in the face, Botox can also be used in the neck and even the hands.
 A Botox session lasts about a half an hour and is an outpatient procedure, which means it is done in the dermatologist’s office and the patient goes home or even back to work or school soon after.

 What is Botox?

 The astonishing thing about Botox is that it is made of one of the deadliest toxins known.
 This is the toxin, secreted by the Clostridium bacteria, that is responsible for botulism.
 The toxin works by interfering with the action of acetylcholine, a neurotransmitter.
 When acetylcholine is suppressed, the muscles it helps to control are paralyzed, including muscles used for breathing and swallowing.
 Eventually, plastic surgeons learned that the toxin could be used to paralyze the muscles that lie beneath wrinkles.
 When these muscles go lax, the skin above them smooths out.
 The toxin that is used for Botox is very diluted in a saline solution and purified.
 This makes it much safer to use.